scaleinnotech/Learn.MakerCloud_en/docs/ch12_smart_city/light/smart_light.md

 ![img_6.jpg](img/img_6.jpg)

 ### Programming
+Create a project, topic and data type in MakerCloud.
+For instructions on creating a project, click [here.](ch1_project/project.md) For instructions on creating a topic and data type, click [here.](ch3_topic/topic.md)

+Make a two push buttons or one toggle button that send messages of 1 and 0 to a data type of your selection.
-You can create push and/or toggle buttons like you have previously learned.
-For instructions on push and toggle buttons, click [here.]()
+For instructions on making push and toggle buttons on MakerCloud, click [here.](ch6.1_widgets/microbit_light)

 On MakeCode, create a program that turns on the RGB light when a message of 1 is received and turns it off when a message of 0 is received.